Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 backend based on LLVM (more on that below), which later turned into what's now known as "classic" Flang.
-In the process of trying to upstream this into LLVM itself, the compiler got rewritten completely as f18, which later turned into "new" Flang.
+In the process of trying to upstream this into LLVM itself, the compiler got rewritten completely (under the name f18), which later turned into "new" Flang that eventually got merged into LLVM itself.
 Pretty much at the
 [same time](https://fortran-lang.discourse.group/t/what-is-the-exact-difference-between-llvm-flang-and-lfortran/901/17),
 another group started developing a Fortran-compiler based on LLVM: LFortran.